ROCm/rocmProfileData/rpd_tracer/README.md

  - Files can be appended any number of times

  ## Example
- This example shows how to dynamically link `rpd_tracer.so` file to your application.
+ This example shows how to dynamically link `librpd_tracer.so` file to your application.

 1) Make sure you run step 2 above to install rpd utilities.
 2) Create empty rpd file with `python3 -m rocpd.schema --create ${OUTPUT_FILE}`.
 Here `${OUTPUT_FILE}` a rpd file.